syncfusion-content/js-api-docs/api/js/ejPivotGrid.md

 ### resizeColumnsToFit `boolean`
 {:#members:resizecolumnstofit}

-Allows the user to fit the width of the column based on its maximum text width.
+Allows the user to fit the column width its maximum text size.

 #### Default Value: false